Jutho/Strided.jl/README.md

 constructor will first act on the underlying parent array, and then try to mimic the corresponding view or reshape operation using `sview` and `sreshape`.
-These, however, are more limited then their Base counterparts (because they need to guarantee that the result still has a strided memory layout with respect to the new dimensions), so an error can result. `Base.ReinterpretArray` is currently not supported.
+These, however, are more limited then their Base counterparts (because they need to guarantee that the result still has a strided memory layout with respect to the new dimensions), so an error can result.
+However, this approach can also succeed in creating `StridedView` wrappers around combinations of `view` and `reshape` that are not recognised as `Base.StridedArray`.
+For example, `reshape(view(randn(40,40), 1:36, 1:20), (6,6,5,4))` is not a `Base.StridedArrray`, and indeed, it cannot statically be inferred to be strided, from only knowing the argument types provided to `view` and `reshape`.
+For example, the similarly looking `reshape(view(randn(40,40), 1:36, 1:20), (6,3,10,4))` is not strided.
+The `StridedView` constructor will try to act on both, and yield a runtime error in the second case.
+Note that `Base.ReinterpretArray` is currently not supported.

 Note again that, unlike `StridedArray`s, `StridedView`s behave lazily (i.e. still produce a view